Eczema: Causes, Symptoms, and How It Affects the Skin

 For others, eczema can be long-lasting and difficult to control.

-Although eczema often looks similar on the surface, the reasons behind it — and the way it behaves — can vary from person to person.
+Although it often looks similar on the surface, the reasons behind it — and the way it behaves — can vary from person to person.
 Understanding what it is, and how it affects the skin, helps explain why gentle, consistent care matters.

 What Is Eczema?